rust-lang/cargo/src/doc/src/reference/source-replacement.md

 ## Source Replacement

+This document is about replacing the crate index.
+You can read about overriding dependencies in the [overriding dependencies][overriding] section of this documentation.

 Cargo supports the ability to **replace one source with another** to express strategies along the lines of mirrors or vendoring dependencies.
 Configuration is currently done through the [`.cargo/config` configuration][config] mechanism,